Pegi212/SE_Project_Phase1_Team5/README.md

 The session class is directly connected with doctors assuming that the doctors are the ones in control of sessions .
 Session class contains the attributes doctor ID and session time .
 The functions related to sessions class are book session () which takes as parameter patient ID , and remove session () which takes as parameter patient ID .
 Both these function’s return types are Boolean .
 Specialties class is related to doctor’s specialties .
 It contains the attributes : specialty ID and specialty name .

+##Uploaded by Kevi

+Sequence diagram :
+1. Appointment request by client :

+In this diagram patient communicates with the application through the front-end side in order to book an appointment .
+The front-end transfers this request to the back-end side and the back-end shows to the user all the services that can be performed by estheticians .
+Next the back-end side starts searching into the database for appointment availableness .
+After this the back-end starts searching esthetician’s free hours into the database and gets this information to display into the front-end part.
+This information is transferred into the front-end part and patient choses the date , time , esthetician and service .
+This selected information is transferred again into the back-end component in order to make the appointment booking .
+After the appointment is booked the modifies the esthetician schedule in the database part.
+When this operation is fully performed the patient receives the notification that the booking is made.

+2. Log-in sequence diagram

+The Client submits their login information (e.g., name and password) via the Frontend Interface.
+The Frontend Interface transmits the login information to the Backend Server for verification.
+The Backend Server checks the user's  login information against the information contained in the Database.
+Following successful login, the Backend Server analyzes the user's position (e.g., client, esthetician, admin) to figure out rights.
+Assuming the user is an admin, the Backend Server pulls their data and rights from the database.
+3. Admin modifies settings sequence diagram :

+In this diagram admin enters his primary information into the front-end side when he logs in .
+The front-end transfers this information into the back-end side to verify and validate this information in order for the admin to continue with the next steps.
+The back-end server authorizes admin to continue by comparing the data submitted by admin with the data that are stored in the database for that particular admin.
+Next the back-end server permits the admin to modify system settings .

+4. Esthetician view patient information sequence diagram :

+Doctor requests patient information .
+This request goes into the database where the information is stored .
+Doctor searches the information with patient ID , primary key of patient entity.
+In order to retrieve patient’s information doctor needs authorization .
+When authorization is performed the doctor gets the information , in other cases when the authorization fails the application displays error message.
+5. Update esthetician information from admin sequence diagram :

+Admin logs in the system , and requests update from the system .
+The system communicates with the database in order to search for the doctor that will be updated by (Doctor ID) .
+To perform this activity administrator needs authorization .
+If authorization is correct the application displays ok and the update is done.